 Lenders also consider cash available for down payment and closing costs credit history and the rest of your financial picture when determining your maximum loan amount.

-Thomas P. - Listing Agent - Charleston, WV
+Debi R. - Selling Agent - Huntington, WV